 He decided to found the Free Software Foundation.
-Aware that it is impossible to use a computer without an operating system and that without a free operating system it is obligatory to use proprietary software, it starts the first project of the foundation, the GNU2 project.
+Aware that it is impossible to use a computer without an operating system and that without a free operating system, it is obligatory to use proprietary software, it starts the first project of the foundation, the GNU2 project.
 This project aims at designing a complete and completely free operating system.
-This system will be UNIX-compatible (a multi-user, multi-tasking operating system that allows a computer to run multiple programs simultaneously by one or more users), but will be different.
-Today this system exists and is called GNU / Linux.
+This system will be UNIX-compatible but will be different.
+Today this system exists and is called GNU/Linux.

 To validate this system, a legal basis is required.
 This legal basis is the GNU GPL, for GNU General Public License.
 The GNU GPL is the license of free software par excellence.
 It determines distribution conditions that guarantee the freedom of the user.
 A program protected by the GPL is free, but the GPL also requires that any work derived from this software remains free.

-Richard Stallman is also the author of much free software including the GNU EMACS editor, the GCC compiler, the GDB debugger and is actively involved in the development of other free software.
+Richard Stallman is also the author of much free software, including the GNU EMACS editor, the GCC compiler, and the GDB debugger, and is actively involved in developing other free software.

 Since the 90s, he has been dedicated to the promotion of free software around the world against software patents and digital rights management (DRM).

-Putting his life in harmony with his convictions, he now derives the revenues that make him live from the fees of the lecturer that are granted him during his tours.
+Putting his life in harmony with his convictions, he now derives the revenues that make him live from the lecturer’s fees granted him during his tours.

 One anecdote among a hundred others